digitalfondue/lavagna/src/main/stampo/doc/03-use-lavagna/03-12-ticket-mail.en.peb.md

 To delete a configuration, click <span class="icon icon-delete"></span>.

 **NOTE**: mail configuration with one or more ticket configuration can't be deleted.

+### Support localized E-Mail notifications

+By taking advantage of the possibility to override notification templates for a specific alias, it's possible to create a more customized experience for users in different language regions.

+An organization can have a generic Mail Config (e.g. support@organization.com) with a english notification template.

+A default ticket configuration using support@organization.com as alias, with "Override Mail Config Template" left unchecked will cover international users.

+Then, a set of aliases (e.g. support-es@organization.com, support-fr@organization.com) can share the same mail account (support@organization.com), but by using different aliases can send localized mail notification, while still creating cards in the same column as any other ticket config.

+While this solution requires the duplication of some configuration, in our opinion it improves the experience of the end users.